Nooneokf/temp-mail/public/blog/the-ai-revolution-and-your-privacy.md

 - Temp mail intentionally
 - Anonymity strategically

-Start with a simple shift: **Don’t sign up for AI tools with your real email.** Use FreeCustom.Email to create purpose-driven, throwaway emails on demand.
+Start with a simple shift: **Don’t sign up for AI tools with your real email.** Use tempmail.encorebot.me to create purpose-driven, throwaway emails on demand.
 Stay curious.
 Stay secure.

 ---